-All ETS participants have to report their emissions in the calendar year but not all receive or apply for ETS units.
+All NZ ETS participants must report their emissions in the calendar year but not all receive or apply for ETS units.
 This encompasses production of clinker, container glass and burnt lime, including any burnt lime that is subsequently made into slaked lime (calcium hydroxide).